Celebrity funds from Jay Z, Will Smith and Robert Downey Jr. are backing a life insurance startup

 What has made the life insurance market interesting for investors is the fact that consumers’ interest in it continues to decline.
 Whether it’s because no one trusts insurers to actually pay out, or because Americans are putting their faith in the anti-aging technologies from funds like the Longevity Fund, folks just aren’t buying insurance products the way they used to.

-So when investors see the numbers of users of a formerly ubiquitous product decline from 77% in 1989 to below 60% in 2018, the assumption is that there’s room for new companies to come in and provide better service.
+So when investors see the numbers of users of a formerly ubiquitous product decline from 77 percent in 1989 to below 60 percent in 2018, the assumption is that there’s room for new companies to come in and provide better service.

 Scads of investors have taken the same bet, which makes Ethos a marketing play as much as anything else.
-In the company’s press release it touts the fast, easy, and inexpensive process for getting a quote.
+In the company’s press release it touts the fast, easy and inexpensive process for getting a quote.

-The initial process requires only four questions to et a quote and a ten minute survey to get a policy (in most cases).
-The company says 99% of its applicants don’t need a medical exam or blood test to get a policy.
+The initial process requires only four questions to get a quote and a 10 minute survey to get a policy (in most cases).
+The company says 99 percent of its applicants don’t need a medical exam or blood test to get a policy.

 What may have been most interesting to investors is the pedigree of the company’s co-founders.
 Peter Colis and Lingke Wang have both worked in the insurance industry before.
-They previously co-founded a life insurance marketplace called, Ovid Life
+They previously co-founded a life insurance marketplace called, Ovid Life.

 “Life insurance is critical for families, but the process is broken for those who want and need it,” said Peter Colis.
-“We are consumer advocates, intensely focused on expanding life insurance accessibility to the millions of US families who have college debt, mortgages, spouses and children to care for, and who want to be financially empowered to live their lives without worry.”
+“We are consumer advocates, intensely focused on expanding life insurance accessibility to the millions of U.S. families who have college debt, mortgages, spouses and children to care for, and who want to be financially empowered to live their lives without worry.”